alinayu03/Diary/README.md

 ## Requirements
 Flask, Python

-## Instructions for running the project
+## Instructions
-1. Copy over all the files in diary2
-2. Run 'flask run' to view the website
+Run 'flask run' to view the website

 ## How to use DigiDiary!
 Users will first make an account when clicking on "Register".
 The username must not be already taken, and the password must be at least 6 characters long, have at least one letter, and have at least one special character from a preselected sort.
 Once successfully logged in, the user will have access to creating diaries and viewing old diaries.